Bianchi IX model: Reducing phase space: Equations of motion

-It was shown in \cite{BKL22,BKL33,BKL2} that near the cosmological singularity all the Ricci tensor components may give a non-vanishing contribution to the metric $\gamma_{ab}$.
-Thus, one cannot diagonalize the metric for all values of time\footnote{However, {\it assuming} that the Ricci tensor components $R^0_a$ (where index $0$ denotes time coordinate) are equal to zero enables diagonalization of $\gamma_{ab}$ in the general case of the Bianchi IX model without the motion of matter (see \cite{Bogo} for more details). }.
-After making use of the Bianchi identities, freedom in the rotation of the metric $\gamma_{ab}$ and frame vectors $e^a_\alpha$, one arrives to the well defined but complicated system of equation specifying the dynamics of the {\it non-diagonal} Bianchi IX model (see, Eqs.
-(2.14)-(2.20) in \cite{BKL2}).
-The dynamics describing the diagonal case may be easily obtained from this system by assuming that the rotation of the Kasner axes stops near the singularity.
-The assumption that the {\it anisotropy} of space may grow without bound when approaching the singularity (see, Eq.
-(2.21) in \cite{BKL2}) is well justified (see considerations following Eq.
-(2.32) in \cite{BKL2}).
+It was shown in \cite{BKL22,BKL33,BKL2} that near the cosmological singularity the {\it general} form of the metric $\gamma_{ab}$ should be considered.
+Consequently, one cannot globally diagonalize the metric, i.e. for all values of time\footnote{In the case of the Bianchi IX model without the motion of matter, it was proved in \cite{Bogo} that the vanishing of the Ricci tensor components $R^0_a$ (where the index $0$ denotes time coordinate) enables the diagonalization of the metric $\gamma_{ab}$.}.
+After making use of the Bianchi identities, freedom in the rotation of the metric $\gamma_{ab}$ and frame vectors $e^a_\alpha$, one arrives at the well-defined but complicated system of equations specifying the dynamics of the {\it nondiagonal} Bianchi IX model [see Eqs.
+(2.14)-(2.20) in \cite{BKL2}].
+The assumption that the {\it anisotropy} of space may grow without bound when approaching the singularity [see Eq.
+(2.21) in \cite{BKL2}] is well justified [see considerations following Eq.
+(2.32) in \cite{BKL2}].
 It enables further simplification of the dynamics.
-Finally, the {\it asymptotic} form (very close to the cosmological singularity) of the dynamical equations of the non-diagonal Bianchi IX model is found to be (see, Eqs.
-(2.25)-(2.28) of \cite{BKL2}):
+Finally, the {\it asymptotic} form (very close to the cosmological singularity) of the dynamical equations of the nondiagonal Bianchi IX model is found to be [see Eqs.
+(2.25)-(2.28) of \cite{BKL2}]

 where $a,b,c$ are functions of time $\tau$ only.
-The solutions to (\ref{L1}) must satisfy the condition:
+The solutions to (\ref{L1}) must satisfy the condition

-It is worth to mention \cite{VB} that one cannot obtain from the system (\ref{L1})-(\ref{L2}) the dynamics corresponding to the diagonal case, which was possible in the more general case (prior to making the assumption defined by (2.21) in \cite{BKL2}).
+It is worth mentioning \cite{VB} that one cannot obtain from the system (\ref{L1})-(\ref{L2}) the dynamics corresponding to the diagonal case, which was possible in the more general case [prior to making the assumption defined by (2.21) in \cite{BKL2}].